dislovemartin/SolnAI-agents/pydantic-github-agent/README.md

 ### Running the FastAPI Endpoint

-To run the agent as an API endpoint (also compatible with the oTTomator Live Agent Studio), run:
+To run the agent as an API endpoint (also compatible with the oTTomator autogen_studio), run:

 ```bash
 python github_agent_endpoint.py